interledger/interledger-website/src/_drafts/interledger-foundation-launches-to-build-more-equitable-and-creative-opportunities-on-the-web.md

   href="https://webmonetization.org/">Web Monetization</a> feature of the
   Interledger Protocol is a proposed W3C standard that provides a simple way to transfer very small micropayments across the internet, all the way down to
-  $0.0001, or one ten thousand of one cent.&nbsp;</p><p><strong>About the Interledger Foundation&nbsp;</strong></p><p>The Interledger Foundation&rsquo;s
-  vision is a world where anyone can seamlessly earn, share, buy, sell and trade with anyone else on the web.
+  $0.0001, or one ten thousand of one cent.</p><p><strong>About the Interledger Foundation </strong></p><p>The Interledger Foundation&rsquo;s vision is a world where anyone can seamlessly earn, share, buy, sell and trade with anyone else on the web.
 To achieve its mission of global financial inclusion, the Interledger Foundation operates as a 501(c)(3) charitable organization to maintain and advance Interledger as a public good in service of financial inclusion.
 Any bank, provider, government office or other entity can freely use Interledger when designing inclusive payment systems.
 Creators, developers or organizations can apply to the Foundation&rsquo;s <a href="https://www.grantfortheweb.org/">Grant for the Web program</a> to fund their Web Monetization initiatives.
 To learn more about the Interledger Foundation, visit <a